elanor/hello-world-dapp/README.md

 <!-- write down any friction or improvements you think may be made to the developer experience in a separate note. -->

-The dapp example used here is a basic smart contract, it could be extended to include more interactive features or to serve as a template for more complex applications that require state management and user interaction through transactions.
+- The dapp example used here is a basic smart contract, it could be extended to include more interactive features or to serve as a template for more complex applications that require state management and user interaction through transactions.

+- A potential use case for this "Hello world" dApp could be the following: retrieving the 'Hello World' text field from the blockchain or send it to another address after authentication.

+- Not all smart contracts are designed to be upgradeable, which underscores the importance of considering potential future enhancements during their initial development.
+Planning for upgrades from the outset allows developers to adapt and expand features without the need to rewrite the entire contract each time complexities increase.
+This approach not only saves time but also helps in maintaining the continuity and integrity of the smart contract over its lifecycle.

 ## Disclaimers